GRAPHIC-How 2022 shocked, rocked and rolled global markets

 The price of warhttps://tmsnrt.rs/3HOWgy1

-(Reporting by Marc Jones, additional graphics by Vincent Flasseur and Pasit Kongkunakornku; Editing by Emelia Sithole-Matarise)
+(Reporting by Marc Jones, additional graphics by Vincent Flasseur and Pasit Kongkunakornku; Editing by Emelia Sithole-Matarise https://www.reuters.com/markets/ For Reuters Live Markets blog on European and UK stock markets, please click on: LIVE/ )

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.